tedchain/tedcoin-electronic-cash-system/README.md

 Introduction
 ---------------------
 Tedcoin is a peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
 Users hold the crypto keys to their own money and transact directly with each other, with the help of a P2P network to check for double-spending.

+Tedcoin is an innovative, secure and energy efficient PoW/PoS coin.
+It uses a faster PoW distribution mechanism to distribute the initial coins, then after 5 weeks the coin is basically transferred to a pure PoS coin, where the generation of the coin is mainly through the PoS interests.

+Tedcoin also adopt a variable PoS rate, which gives the highest payout at 20% the first year, then decrease 5% per year until the 4th year it reaches annual interest rate of 5%, then it will remain at this rate.

+Because after 5 weeks it is basically a pure PoS coin, it does not need to be intensively mined, as the PoW payout will remain the minimum.
+Most coins will be generated through PoS, thus it is a coin that will save a lot of energy compared to other coins.

 For more information, as well as an immediately useable, binary version of the Tedcoin client sofware, see http://www.tedchain.network